Kiran1689/Awesome-Dev-Portfolios/README.md

 ---

 <p align="center">
-  Made with ❤ from Developers.
+  Made with ❤ by Developers.
 </p>